 Now P = 0.038 is moderately strong evidence that the null hypothesis (fair die) is false and the alternative (six-ace flat) is true.
-The moral of the story: you cannot conclude anything about a hypothesis (model) until you have actually fit that hypothesis (model).
+The moral of the story: you cannot conclude anything about a hypothesis (model) until you have actually fit that hypothesis (model), and, if you want to compare two models, then use a test of model comparison comparing them.

-2.3 Rao Test
+2.2.3.2 Rao Test